anthonychavis/cheatSheet/README.md

 ## Sources

-This motivation for this project was Codecademy's "Challenge Project: Build Your Own Cheat Sheet" project.
+The motivation for this project was Codecademy's "Challenge Project: Build Your Own Cheat Sheet" project.
 They provided an [example][example-site].

 ## Contact